jeisen0105/Cyclistic-Bike-Share-Case-Study/README.md

 ### Data Information and Organization

-Datasets for Q1 of 2019 and 2020 were downloaded from the cloud and stored on my harddrive.
-They were then imported into Google Drive to examine in Google sheets and then imported to R studio for processing.
+Datasets for Q1 of 2019 and 2020 were downloaded from the cloud and stored on my hard drive.
+They were then imported into Google Drive to examine in Google Sheets and then imported to RStudio for processing.
 After processing the data, it was finally exported to Tableau for visualization.

 Each file includes the months of January, February and March but uses several different column names.
 The different columns were edited to match each other in order to compare the two years.